• Skip to primary navigation

 Overhead image of mojo sauce in a bowl.

-How to cook carnitas in an Instant Pot
+How to Cook Carnitas in an Instant Pot

 Note: this recipe was developed on a 6 quart Instant Pot Duo Evo Plus.